Marloxo/Tower-Defense-Game/Documentation/Guide.md

 and store the closest target in **target** variable.
 - `Update()` will check first if  **target** null it will do nothing.
 - else will Generate Vector3 Between Turret position and the target enemy.
-- then Creates a rotation with the specified forward and upwards directions From the Vector3
+- Then Creates a rotation with the specified forward and upwards directions From the Vector3
 - Next step transform lookRotation rotation to Angles (x,y,z)
-- and Use `Quaternion.Lerp()` Method for Enhancement to smooth the move from one state to another
+- And Use `Quaternion.Lerp()` Method for Enhancement to smooth the move from one state to another
-- finally rotate the turret (or the specific part of turret) with the results directions on Y axis
+- Finally rotate the turret (or the specific part of turret) with the results directions on Y axis

 - PS : `OnDrawGizmo()` used to show in game mode window the range of the turret